(Last Update: 05/18/2025)

 Nurturing bond or safety risk(Credit: Canva)

 On the one hand, proponents laud the potential benefits, such as facilitating easier breastfeeding, fostering a closer parent-child bond, and possibly aiding in regulating the baby's sleep cycles.
-They argue that when done correctly, sleeping with the child can be a safe practice.

 However, opponents caution against potential risks.
 The primary concerns revolve around the possibility of accidental death from suffocation or sudden unexpected infant Death Syndrome, especially in environments with soft bedding or where guardians might fall asleep and roll over onto the infant.